BELKHIR/shiny-blast/README.md

 ## Directories to share between your file system and the container

 All your query files must reside on a directory that will be mounted in a directory named /Data inside the container
-e.g. /home/$USER/fastaFiles this will be maped to /Data
+e.g. /home/$USER/fastaFiles that will be maped to /Data

 All results files will be in a dir named /Results inside the container Create a directory that will be maped to /Results